renovatebot/renovate/lib/modules/versioning/docker/readme.md

 **Are commit hashes supported?**

-No.
-Renovate ignores Docker image tags that look like a Git commit hash.
+No, Renovate ignores Docker image tags that look like a Git commit hash.